francisco-perez-sorrosal/ai-resources/book-scaffold/src/vocabulary.md

 clock.
 So, this async communication of pulses to simulate neuron spikes is more enegy efficient, as it consumes less power.

+# Normalization

+NN work best when input vectors/tensors are normalized, i.e. have lower mean and std in each dimension.
+You can do input scaling and according weight initialization, but as the training goes, the mean and standard deviation are blown up by the new inputs.

+Layer normalization can be seen like a 'reset' of the weights between layers.

+These are some references for weight norm {{ #cite saliman_weight_2016 }}, batch norm {{ #cite ioffe_batch_2015
+ }}, layer norm {{ #cite ba_layer_2016 }} and group norm {{ #cite wu_group_2018 }}.

 # O

 ## Overfitting